 Pupils will be taught in groups which are most appropriate to their needs.
 Regular assessments will be used to ensure that pupils are making good progress and are on course to hit, or exceed, their targets.
-Carefully planned intervention will be offered to those pupils who are not making the required progress.
+The carefully planned intervention will be offered to those pupils who are not making the required progress.

-The Maths Departments overall aim is to ensure that all pupils reach their maximum potential.
+The Maths Departments' overall aim is to ensure that all pupils reach their maximum potential.
 Each member of the department offers extra lessons after school to help with this process.
 Please feel free to contact the department at any time for further information.

 A Curriculum Summary document for Mathematics be found by clicking here.

 The following provides you with a Learning Journey of Key Stage 3 and Key Stage 4 curriculum here in Haughton Academy a copy can be found by clicking here.